Folder Redirection, Offline Files, and Roaming User Profiles overview

 - The Active Directory Domain Services (AD DS) schema must be updated to include Windows Server 2012 schema and conditions (installing a Windows Server 2012 or later domain controller automatically updates the schema).
 For more information about upgrading the AD DS schema, see Upgrade Domain Controllers to Windows Server 2016.

-- Client computers must run Windows 10, Windows 8.1, Windows 8, Windows Server 2016, Windows Server 2012 R2, or Windows Server 2012 and be joined to the Active Directory domain that you are managing.
+- Client computers must run Windows 10, Windows 8.1, Windows 8, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, or Windows Server 2012 and be joined to the Active Directory domain that you are managing.

 For additional related information, see the following resources.